-If need for related party transactions cannot be foreseen, transactions upto Rs.
-1 cr. between two audit committee meetings may be entered, complying with normal S&P of that transaction and such transactions will be placed in next Audit Committee meeting for approval as per normal practice.
+The above transactions shall comply with normal S&P of that transaction and will be placed in the next Audit Committee meeting for approval as per normal practice.

-In the event such contract or arrangement is not in the ordinary course of business or at arm’s length, the company shall comply with the provisions of the Companies Act 2013 and the Rules framed thereunder and obtain approval of the Board and/or shareholders, as applicable, for such contract or arrangement.
+In the event such contract or arrangement is not in the ordinary course of business or at arm’s length, the company shall comply with the provisions of the Companies Act 2013 and the Rules framed thereunder and obtain approval of the Board and/or Shareholders, as applicable, for such contract or arrangement.

 All material related party transactions, as per applicable provisions of the Companies Act, 2013/ Listing Regulations, will be placed for approval of the Shareholders of the Company.